Anchusa strigosa: Uses

-A reddish-brown saliva-like resinoid exudes from the roots of the plant when bruised, which, in some species, was formerly collected and used for medicinal purposes.
-Gustaf Dalman who conducted geographical and ethnographic research in Palestine in the early 20th-century heard the plant lisān eth-thōr described to him in the country as being an edible wild herb, and which he applied to Anchusa officinalis, saying that its young leaf growths of spring were collected by some of the indigenous Arab peoples of the land, who then boiled them to be eaten.
+In some species, the resinoid was collected and used for medicinal purposes.
+Gustaf Dalman, who conducted geographical and ethnographic research in Palestine in the early 20th-century, heard the plant lisān eth-thōr described to him in the country as being an edible wild herb, and which he applied to A. officinalis, saying that its young leaf growths of spring were collected by some of the indigenous Arab peoples of the land, who then boiled them to be eaten.
 After boiling, the leaves are finely chopped and sautéed in oil and garlic, and used as a meat garnish or as a viand with eggs.

 The Greek physician and botanist Dioscorides (c.
-40–90 CE) mentions the medicinal properties of the genera Anchusa (ἄγχουσα) in his day, adding that "the ointment makers use the root for thickening ointments."
+40–90 CE) mentions the medicinal properties of Anchusa (ἄγχουσα) in his day, adding that "the ointment makers use the root for thickening ointments."
 Burns and skin lesions can be cured with an ointment prepared from crushed leaves of the plant with the addition of olive oil.
-The Jewish philosopher and physician, Maimonides (1138–1204 CE), recalls the genera Lingua Bovina ("ox-tongue") in his Guide to Good Health (Regimen Sanitatis), saying that it is "a proven light drug used in compound decoctions," after its leaves were dried, ground into a powder, and infused in hot water.
+The Jewish philosopher and physician, Maimonides (1138–1204 CE), recalls the genera Lingua Bovina ("ox-tongue") in his Guide to Good Health (Regimen Sanitatis), saying that it is "a proven light drug used in compound decoctions", after its leaves were dried, ground into a powder, and infused in hot water.